 1. Be generous with your time, talents, and treasures.

 When we were growing up, my parents modeled generous giving.
 They took in a young man who needed a home.
-They hosted parties for friends, family, and my high school theater group.
-They gave to families in need, so parents could buy their children Christmas gifts.
+Hosted parties for friends, family, and my high school theater group.
+Gave to families in need, so parents could buy their children Christmas gifts.

 Dad sang and preached at churches and led a Bible study out of our finished attic.
 Mom taught the high school Sunday school class and cooked for hundreds of inner-city kids at summer camp.